 5.1 After the Provost formulates a recommendation, he/she will forward it to the President.
-If the Provost disagrees with, or has questions about, the motion of the Appointment and Promotion Committee, the Provost shall confer with the Committee before formulating a recommendation.
+If the Provost disagrees with, or has questions about, the motion of the Committee on Library Personnel PolicyAppointment and Promotion Committee, the Provost shall confer with the Committee before formulating a recommendation.